peernova/kestra-client-sdk/go-sdk/docs/IAMTenantAccessControllerUserApiAutocomplete.md

 `func (o *IAMTenantAccessControllerUserApiAutocomplete) UnsetIds()`

 UnsetIds ensures that no value is present for Ids, not even an explicit nil
+### GetExistingOnly

+`func (o *IAMTenantAccessControllerUserApiAutocomplete) GetExistingOnly() bool`

+GetExistingOnly returns the ExistingOnly field if non-nil, zero value otherwise.

+### GetExistingOnlyOk

+`func (o *IAMTenantAccessControllerUserApiAutocomplete) GetExistingOnlyOk() (*bool, bool)`

+GetExistingOnlyOk returns a tuple with the ExistingOnly field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExistingOnly

+`func (o *IAMTenantAccessControllerUserApiAutocomplete) SetExistingOnly(v bool)`

+SetExistingOnly sets ExistingOnly field to given value.

+### HasExistingOnly

+`func (o *IAMTenantAccessControllerUserApiAutocomplete) HasExistingOnly() bool`

+HasExistingOnly returns a boolean if a field has been set.

 ### GetUsername

 `func (o *IAMTenantAccessControllerUserApiAutocomplete) GetUsername() string`